felipecarrillo100/CatalogExplorerCustomExtensionsSamples/README.md

    * a.
 Set default projection to 3d.
    * b.
 Set your preferred units (meters/miles).
    * c.
 Set your preferred language.
-   Hint: Click on “Save changes” to make your changes permanent.
+   Hint: Click on `Save changes` to make your changes permanent.
 2. From the Data menu, add some new layers:
    * a.
 Add a WMS layer:
 ```